Getting started

 You can find the Lithnet.Ecma2Framework

-NuGet package on the NuGet website here.
+NuGet package on the NuGet website .

-interface that allows your to define your management agent's capabilities.
+The ECMA2 framework provides an that allows your to define your management agent's capabilities.

-interface that allows your to define your management agent's object types and attributes.
+Create a class that derrives from the that allows your to define your management agent's object types and attributes.

 The framework provides IObjectImportProvider